 Wednesday, October 24, 2012

 Here's a link that shows how talented God can make us: http://www.bbc.co.uk/news/entertainment-arts-20036511.
-After reading about this 7-year-old, under Read More also read about the 9-year-old who is an amazing painter.
+After watching this 7-year-old, also watch the video up next about the 9-year-old who is an amazing painter.
 If God can create such prodigies, imagine how infinitely amazing God himself must be!

 Tuesday, October 23, 2012

 If you do not know God through Jesus, you'll never know if he is the true God or not.
 Once you believe in Jesus and come to know God more and more, this Lord will let you know without a doubt that he indeed is the true God.
 This is his gift for those who love him.
 Now you are well on your way to freedom.